 - You will be directed to the section of the field which is being picked.
 Sometimes this means walking a little distance.
 At the field there will be someone to assign you a specific place to pick.

 - When you are finished picking you will be asked to stick a small flag in the row where you stopped.
 The hope is that in carefully organizing the picking areas each person has a spot to pick with an adequate number of berries.

-- Bring your full container back to the gazebo so we can get your final weight and determine your price.
+- Bring your full and empty containers back to the tent so we can get your final weight and determine your price.
 We accept cash, checks and Pennsylvania FMNP vouchers.
 We cannot accept credit cards.